-The DCE is responsible for assigning students to clinical sites to attempt to ensure that all students are placed in an appropriate setting and have the opportunity to meet the skill competencies required for the Certificate of Clinical Competence.
-Students may not contact sites and arrange their own practicum; however, a student may speak with their advisor/DCE regarding interest in particular sites.
-An attempt will be made to consider the student's clinical interests when planning the semester practicum, however, the clinical faculty reserves the right to assign the student to any appropriate practicum site pending availability, clinical hour requirements, and clinical performance needs.
+The DCE is responsible for assigning students to clinical sites to provide the opportunity to meet the skill competencies required for the Certificate of Clinical Competence.
+Students may not contact sites and arrange their own practicum; however, a student may speak with the DCE regarding interest in particular sites.

+Considerations include: the student's clinical interests, coursework and preparation, practicum site availability, and clinical needs (clock hours, population, setting, and ASHA Big 9 needs).
 There are no guarantees for any clinical site.

 The SLP program maintains a relationship with a large variety of external sites for clinical practicum.
 Due to competitiveness of placing students at clinical sites, graduate students may need to travel up to 90 minutes for clinical placements.
 Although your location of residence may be considered when assigning placements, we cannot guarantee placements based on proximity to your home.
 The DCE will make a list of currently available clinical sites accessible to students so that they may review them if requested.
-Reviews will also contain student feedback and information forms provided by previous students who were placed a particular site.
+Reviews will also contain student feedback and information forms provided by previous students who were placed at a particular site.
 If a particular site does not currently have a contract with XULA SLP, but a student is interested in completing a practicum there, the student may submit a request to the DCE that a contract be established for the possibility of eventual student placement.
 This request must be placed at least six months in advance of the proposed placement in order to allow for contact with the site, legal review, and execution of the agreement.
 In cases where the clinical site has an application and interview process for students, the clinical faculty will alert the student of the interview process.

-Students are placed at sites based upon course work completed and grades achieved, site availability, student availability, and student interest.
+Students are placed at sites based upon student interest, course work completed, and grades achieved, site availability, student availability, and clinical needs.
+Grades are verified through Xavier's grading system (EAB).